JeromeVigne/InfraAsCode-introduction/03_CICD_with_ARM_and_AzDevOps/README.md

 Remove everything under steps and place your curser underneath.
 Now click **Show Assistant**.
 This assistant is awesome and will generate the YAML you need from a GUI guiding you.

 Search for "publish build artifacts", you can use the default settings for now and click add.

-Note that the Path to publish is a variable!
+>Note that the "Path to publish" is a variable!
 In fact $(Build.ArtifactStagingDirectory)is a very powerful variable: The local path on the agent where any artifacts are copied to before being pushed to their destination.
 To learn more about predefined pipeline variables and how to use them follow this [LINK](https://docs.microsoft.com/en-us/azure/devops/pipelines/build/variables?view=azure-devops&tabs=yaml).

 So if this will publish the artifacts from $(Build.ArtifactStagingDirectory) we need to make sure we copied the files we wanted into that location in the previous pipeline step.
 Place your curser above the PublishBuildArtifacts taks and search for copy files.
 If you leave the Source folder empty it will be at the root of your repo (which is what we want for now).
 For the target folder paste $(Build.ArtifactStagingDirectory).